 |Jesus in Jewish Aramaic|

 The plain text solution for measure five is teni.
-Popular biblical commentaries during Elgar's lifetime explain that when Jesus asked the Samaritan woman at the well for a drink of water, he began his request with that exact word by saying, "Teni li listosh."
+Popular biblical commentaries used during Elgar's lifetime explain when Jesus asked the Samaritan woman at the well for a drink of water, he began his request with that exact word by saying, "Teni li listosh."
 The word teni is indelibly linked to Jesus' encounter with the Samaritan woman at the well when he plainly revealed his identity to her as the Messiah.
 In view of the plain text results in measures 1 through 4 referring to Jesus, the theological context of teni is undoubtedly what Elgar intended.
-His personal library contained as many as 100 religious texts including Bibles, theological works and biblical commentaries, so Elgar was well versed in theology.
-In what language is the word Teni?
+His personal library housed as many as 100 religious texts including Bibles, theological works and biblical commentaries, so Elgar was well versed in theology.
+In what language is the word teni?
 Multiple commentaries available during the 1890s claim that Jesus spoke to the Samaritan woman in Aramaic.
 For instance, The Pulpit Commentaries dating from 1897 states: